Modern Roller Shutters

 Long before modern shutters were designed, however, there was a long history of roller shutters around the world.
 Did you know the first roller shutter related patent in the United States was granted in 1850?
 Several very old shutter companies still exist today.
 We think any modern shutter reviews should include a bit of the history behind shutters so you know just how far our industry has come.

 Do you want to order modern roller shutters without the history lesson?
-Click here.
+Explore a wide range of roller shutters and ORDER NOW!

 This is A.L.
 Johnson's very early patent design for roller shutters.